spdk/spdk/doc/ublk.md

 make -j
 ~~~

-SPDK ublk target related libaries will then be linked into SPDK appliation `spdk_tgt`.
+SPDK ublk target related libraries will then be linked into SPDK application `spdk_tgt`.
 Setup some hugepages for the SPDK, and then run the SPDK application `spdk_tgt`.

 ~~~{.sh}